An

 arguably not even the most important one historically.
 One must also give a nod to, among other

-great civilizing influences, mathematics and philosophy from India and Arabia , science from Europe ,
+great civilizing influences, mathematics and philosophy from India Arabia , science from Europe ,

 The point here, and the purpose of